top of page

 Export income, fees abroad, interest

-Gifts, leftover foreign cash, sale of shares
+Gifts, leftover foreign cash, and the sale of shares

 Salary, pension, gifts/inheritance abroad, sale of foreign assets